francescomari/sdb/README.md

 ## Show the content of the graph

 The `graph` command prints the content of the TAR graph.
-By default, the hexdump of the graph is shown.
-It is possible to access to a more readable representation by using the `-format` flag.
+It is possible to access a hexdump of the graph by using the `-format` flag.

 ```
-$ sdb graph -format text data00000a.tar | head -n 5
+$ sdb graph data00000a.tar | head -n 5
 4535f3ee3bb543f5a682f9b64e5d8bf2 6c98954462fa4bd7ab50a15f064f864d
 4535f3ee3bb543f5a682f9b64e5d8bf2 d012d6f392814ba5ad6bc0c3013ce12e
 16ae8fb02f0a4e0faa49a281e98d8d5e 4535f3ee3bb543f5a682f9b64e5d8bf2